 Department of Development Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance DEVCD44 Lodging Industry Grants Section: 259.30 Section: 259.30 No provision.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee DEVCD44 Lodging Industry Grant ts Section: 259.30 Section: 259.30 Section: 259.30 No provision.
 Requires Fund 5XM0 appropriation item 195685, Lodging Industry Grants, to be used for grants to lodging industry businesses impacted by the COVID-19 pandemic.
 Same as the House.
+Same as the House, but changes the funding source to Fund 5CV1 appropriation item 195562, Coronavirus Relief - Lodging Industry Grants.
 No provision.
 Requires grants to be awarded in amounts of \$10,000, \$20,000, and \$30,000 and awarded based on factors such as a demonstrated loss of revenue and occupancy rates.
 Same as the House.
-DEVCD45 New Business Relief Grant Section: 259.30 Section: 259.30 No provision.
+Same as the House.
+DEVCD45 New Business Relief G rant Section: 259.30 Section: 259.30 Section: 259.30 No provision.
 Requires Fund 5XM0 appropriation item 195697, New Business Relief Grant, to be used for relief grants of \$10,000 for new businesses in this state opening after January 1, 2020.
 Same as the House.
-DEVCD41 Residential Broadband Expansion Grants Section: 259.30 No provision.
+Same as the House, but changes the funding source to Fund 5CV1 appropriation item 195630, Coronavirus Relief - New Business Relief Grants.
+DEVCD41 Residential Broadband Expansion Grants Section: 259.30 Section: 259.30 No provision.
 Requires Fund 5XU0 line item 195567, Residential Broadband Expansion Grants, to be used for grants under the Ohio Residential Broadband Expansion Grant Program established in R.C.
 122.401.
 No provision.
+Replaces the House provision with a provision that requires Fund 5GT0 line item 195550, Broadband Development Grants, be used to issue grants for broadband development.
 No provision.
 Reappropriates the unexpended, unencumbered balance of the appropriation in FY 2022 for the same purpose in FY 2023.
 No provision.
+Same as the House, but applies this authority to appropriation item 195550.